 Additive manufacturing is becoming increasingly complex, flexible, affordable, and usable.
 And the best is yet to come.

 Visit us to learn more about the GrabCAD Software Development Kit.
-If you’re interested in joining our growing network of Stratasys Software partners, who help customers integrate with Stratasys technology, visit our GrabCAD Software Partner Program.
+If you’re interested in joining our growing network of Stratasys Software partners, who help customers integrate with Stratasys technology in their smart factory, visit our GrabCAD Software Partner Program.